 The fantastic work that these scientists undertake, the broad range of expertise that they represent and the wide-ranging implications of their work illustrate the diversity and vibrancy of research in France, Germany and Switzerland.

 The impact of science is evident in our everyday lives.
 The technology we use, the clothes we wear, the way we communicate are all products of painstaking research.
 But its influence is even wider than this: by investigating the birth of our universe or the nanostructure of atoms, scientists continue to shed light on the undiscovered corners of our world.

-The researchers in the issue are spread across the varied areas of maths, physics, chemistry, and materials.
+The researchers in the issue of Research Features magazine are spread across the varied areas of maths, physics, chemistry, and materials.
 Whether it involves a new technique for harnessing solar power or the ability to watch molecular changes as they happen, their work highlights the importance of continued discovery.

 Read on to get to grips with their fascinating work.